The Flask Mega-Tutorial Part V: User Logins

 The 'login' value above is the function (or endpoint) name for the login view.
 In other words, the name you would use in a url_for() call to get the URL.

 The way Flask-Login protects a view function against anonymous users is with a decorator called @login_required.
-When you add this decorator to a view function below the @app.route decorators from Flask, the function becomes protected and will not allow access to users that are not authenticated.
+When you add this decorator to a view function below the @app.route decorator from Flask, the function becomes protected and will not allow access to users that are not authenticated.
 Here is how the decorator can be applied to the index view function of the application:

-app/routes.py: @login\_required decorator
+app/routes.py: @login_required decorator

 from flask_login import login_required